masoodtariq/health-checks/README.md

 Today I realized how important mental health is. you should not lose your temperament while in hurry.
 Greedy algorithms made me too much greedy.
 Probability and statistics are not as difficult as we think.
+So finally done with web exam.
+Got some good shit about online evaluation.wanna eat chilli mili. upppm